 “If you teach students one trade, that skill might be obsolete in a few years.
 But if you teach people how to think and look at lots of information and connect dots – all skills that a classic liberal education gives you – you will thrive.”

 While securing my two university degrees in liberal and fine arts, I knew those areas of study were my passion.
 But I also suspected they would land me in jobs valued less by society, perhaps in academia teaching the same freshman course over-and-over again.
-But happily, my experience working with the museum led me to something very fulfilling: the nonprofit sector and a career in major gift fundraising.
-I have been at it for more than 25 years now.
+But happily, my experience working with the museum led me to something very fulfilling: the nonprofit sector and a career in professional major gift fundraising.
+And, I have been at it for more than 30 years.

 Best wishes for success in all your endeavors!